puppetlabs/puppet-docs/source/puppet/4.8/env_isolation.md

 With open source Puppet, enable environment isolation by running the `generate types` command:

-1. On the command line, run `generate types --environment <envname>` for each of your environments.
+1. On the command line, run `puppet generate types --environment <envname>` for each of your environments.

 For example, to generate metadata for your production environment, run:

-`generate types --environment production`
+`puppet generate types --environment production`

-Whenever you deploy a new version of Puppet, overwrite previously generated metadata with `generate types --environment <envname> --force`.
+Whenever you deploy a new version of Puppet, overwrite previously generated metadata with `puppet generate types --environment <envname> --force`.

+### Implement environment isolation with r10k

+To use environment isolation with open source Puppet and r10k, generate types for each environment every time r10k deploys new code.

+To generate types with r10k, either:

+* Modify your existing r10k hook to run the `generate types` command after code deployment.
+* Create and use a script that first runs r10k for an environment, and then runs `generate types` as a postrun command.

+If you have enabled environment level purging in r10k, whitelist the `resource_types` folder so that r10k doesn't purge it.

 ### Results of `generate types`